 Volunteers are asked to be realistic in their commitment of time to the centre.
 For example, volunteers wishing to train to be Community Support Workers are asked to commit to at least 12 months after completion of training.
-Volunteers should be aware that training for this position is generally only offered four to six times per year, and often only once per year on the peninsula.
+It can take many months to become fully familiar with the Community Support role.
 Other volunteering roles have different time commitments and volunteers need to understand this commitment before agreeing to undertake the role.